 This Idaho Long Term Care Insurance Review explains long term care planning in the state of Idaho.
 Here are the key points covered in this article:

-- The Idaho Long Term Care Partnership Program
+- Idaho Long Term Care Insurance Partnership Program.

 Idaho Long Term Care Planning

 Planning ahead for future long term care needs is a key part of retirement planning.
 Many people have had first-hand experience with a loved one who needed long term care services.
 These experiences underscore the reality of the financial and emotional stress when a loved one needs long term care.

 Long term care insurance can protect your retirement assets.
 Plus it gives you the peace of mind, knowing you can cover the cost of long term care if you need it in the future.
 A long term care plan also protects your family from having to be caregivers.
 And it enables you to choose where you’ll receive any care needed in later years.

 Someone turning age 65 today has about a 70 percent chance of needing some type of long term care during their lifetime.
 While one-third may never need long term care, 20 percent will need it for longer than 5 years.
 The average length of time people need long term care services is 3 years.1.

 In Idaho, the average cost for 3 years of long term care is $308,244 ($102,748 per year) at 2019 rates.
 That cost is projected to be $556,722 ($185,574 per year) in 2039.2.